sinusinu/Numouse/README.md

 Requires .NET 6 Runtime to run.

-## Before using Numouse...
+## Warning

-- Using Numouse for doing any illegal activity is prohibited.
-- This software is given without any warranty.
-Whatever you do with Numouse has nothing to do with me.
+This software is given without any warranty.
+I am not responsible for whatever you do with Numouse.
+Use at your own risk.

 ## License